Australian billionaire moves to buy out Whitehaven Coal

-SYDNEY/MELBOURNE Whitehaven Coal (WHC.AX), Australia's second-biggest independent coal producer, said it has received a buyout approach from its top shareholder, billionaire Nathan Tinkler, but bankers and analysts doubted a deal could be put together.
+SYDNEY/MELBOURNE Whitehaven Coal (WHC.AX), Australia's second-biggest independent coal producer, said it has received a buyout approach from its top shareholder, billionaire Nathan Tinkler, sending its shares up 9 percent on Wednesday.

-Whitehaven's shares shot up 9 percent after the announcement on Wednesday but later drifted back on scepticism over a deal going ahead, as tight access to debt would make it tough to finance a bid for the company, valued at $4.4 billion.

-Tinkler would have to offer a solid premium to satisfy Whitehaven's board, which just over a year ago scrapped an auction of the company after receiving unacceptable offers from around six suitors.

-Whitehaven said Tinkler Group's proposal was too incomplete to be considered but left the door open to a bid, saying it has set up a committee of independent directors to consider any further proposal.
+Whitehaven, valued at A$4.4 billion ($4.4 billion), said the proposal was too incomplete to be considered but left the door open to a bid, saying it has set up a committee of independent directors to consider any further proposals.

-"It'd be an uphill task for Tinkler to take it private.
-He'd need plenty of equity and backing, which is a luxury right now," said a source who has worked on recent industry deals.

 A former electrician, Tinkler, 36, had been widely expected to sell down his 21 percent stake in Whitehaven, which in April paid about $2.7 billion for Tinkler's Aston Resources and his exploration company Boardwalk Resources.